Great Lakes, Great Minds: CGLR 2020 Report & Agenda for Cross-Border Skills Development, Innovation & Entrepreneurship

 The Great Lakes region faces significant talent, innovation, and entrepreneurship pressures.
 Leveraging the region’s dense network of higher education institutions, we must facilitate a new decade of cross-border partnerships so that the Great Lakes can address these socio-economic risks and catapult ahead in the new economy.”

 The full report can be downloaded at https://councilgreatlakesregion.org/wp-content/uploads/2013/05/Great-Lakes_Great-Minds-Paper_June-5_Release_Final.pdf.

 About the Council of the Great Lakes Region

-Established in 2013, the Council is a binational, member-driven, non-profit corporation that is dedicated to deepening the United States-Canada relationship in the Great Lakes economic region.
-It focuses on creating a stronger, more dynamic culture of collaboration in harnessing the region’s economic strengths and assets, improving the well-being and prosperity of the region’s citizens, and protecting the Great Lakes watershed for future generations.
-It achieves this by connecting regional leaders through the Forum and sector dialogs, exploring key trends shaping the region and proposing solutions and strategies that move the region forward, and acting as a strong voice for the region’s varied socioeconomic and environmental interests.
+The Council of the Great Lakes Region is a binational nonprofit organization that is dedicated to deepening the United States-Canada relationship in the Great Lakes Region.
+Its focus is on creating a stronger and more dynamic culture of collaboration in harnessing the region’s economic strengths and assets, improving the well-being and prosperity of the Region’s citizens, and protecting the Great Lakes for future generations.
+It achieves this mandate by conducting evidenced based policy research, connecting diverse perspectives at events like the Great Lakes Economic Forum, and acting as a strong voice for the Region’s varied economic, social and environmental interests.

 For more information, contact: